-- Anti-Corruption and Fraud Prevention: We support our employees in preventing corruption and fraud through trainings and supplemental sessions. - Human Rights: We continue to improve our awareness training and signage to help staff in identifying modern slavery risk at live events.
-We work to respect human rights in our business operations including our supply chain and partners. - Prioritizing Accessibility across the board, including at venues, festivals, and on our Live Nation websites.
+- Supply Chain and Partnerships: We have updated our third party and supply chain programs by creating policies that address evolving global regulations and updating our training programs accordingly.
+We have also enhanced our supply chain intake process to address our most critical rules and corporate responsibilities before a partnership is approved. - Human Rights: We continue to improve our awareness training and signage to help staff in identifying modern slavery risk at live events.
+We work to respect human rights in our business operations, including our supply chain and partners, and have created policies to make clear that we are a zerotolerance company when it comes to human rights violations.